cnobile2012/VoltageCurrentMeter/README.rst

 Setup Instructions
 ==================

-  1. J1 - J8 are JST 1.5mm 3-pin connectors and are for the analo inputs or
+  1. J1 - J8 are JST 1.5mm 3-pin connectors and are for the analog inputs or
      outputs of the 74HC4051 (8-Channel Analog Multiplexer/Demultiplexer).
   2. J9 is a screw terminal block for the circuits supply voltage.
   3. J10 is the Power Jumper.
 It allows the use of 5V on J9 or routes the